Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to information from Thai police and forensics, traces of cyanide have been found at the scene and in the victims.
 Further tests are still pending for official confirmation.

-Thai police initially believed that the tragedy may have stemmed from a debt between the victims, but did not elaborate on the relationship.
-Thai media has also been reporting on the incident continuously over the past few days.
+Thai police initially believed that the tragedy may have stemmed from a debt between the victims, but did not elaborate on their relationship.
+Thai media have been reporting on the incident continuously over the past few days.

 Incident and scene - Source: Khaosod, Matichon, Bangkok Post.
 Data: DUY LINH - Graphics: TUAN ANH